PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 AI responses are informed by:

 - the **question/topic** for socratic questioning or **scenario** for role play (shown to students)
-- the AI persona **personality trait**: this can include personality, current mood, age, job, other personal details, a problem or concern that they have etc. (not shown to students)
+- the AI persona **personality trait**: this can include personality, mood, age, job, etc. or specific characters or famous people (not shown to students)

 Vary the content and level of detail you provide when defining these to manipulate how the AI responds.
 This could be tightly constrained to a specific situation or be more flexible.